 To start out MENACE is playing each move completely at random.
 But suppose MENACE loses a game.
 Then Alan discards the beads below each open drawer and closes them all.
 This is negative reinforcement as MENACE lost, and so made moves it should not make in the future.
 In particular its fourth move, with only one bead, led to a loss that was at that point completely out of its control.
 So removing that bead means that MENACE will never play that bad move again.
 Its third move was perhaps a little suspect so that goes down to only one bead instead of two and it is less likely to try that again, but if it does it will not be tricked in exactly the same way again.

-If MENACE draws the game then it gets positive reinforcement as each bead that was picked from each drawer is put back in, along with an extra bonus bead.
-If it won the game then it gets three additional beads along with the one played at each turn.
+If MENACE draws the game then it gets positive reinforcement as each bead that was picked from each drawer is put back in, along with an extra bonus bead of the same color.
+If it won the game then it gets three additional beads same colored beads along with the one played at each turn.
 In this way MENACE tends to do the things that worked in the past, but if the opponent (in this case Donald) finds a new way to win against what used to work then MENACE will gradually adapt to that and avoid that losing line of play.

 That is it.
 With Alan following this simple set of rules MENACE learns to play better and better over time.
 But there is one point of practicality.